-So how on earth does one replicate the wonderful coffees that we've found in Istanbul?
+So how on earth does one faithfully replicate the wonderful coffees that we've found in Milan?
 Or Stockholm, or Prague?

-By sourcing the same fair-trade beans as they do, artfully roasting only small batches to emulate what you’d find there when prepared at home...and recalling the flavors of journeys past and future.
+By sourcing the same fair-trade beans as they do, artfully roasting only small batches to match what you’d find there when prepared at home...and recalling the flavors of journeys past and future.

 And we’re proud that all packaging for our coffee is 100% compostable, so what we are bringing to the world is good for it too.